-The lack of a front sight not only take away a snag point, but it also leads to a ported barrel and slide to reduce recoil and muzzle flip.
+The lack of a front sight not only takes away a snag point, but it also leads to a ported barrel and slide to reduce recoil and muzzle flip.
 You can watch the video below if you want to learn how to aim this “sightless” pistol.

 Interested in concealed carry insurance?
 Read our blog, Best Concealed Carry Insurance 2019

 P365 SAS Features

 - Ported Slide and Barrel for Less Muzzle Flip

 - Flat Controls for Completely Smooth Sides to Reduce Snag Points

 - Striker Fired Design with a Clean, Crisp Trigger Pull

 - (1) 10rd Flush and (1) 10-rd Extended Mag Included

 |Grip Type||Black Polymer|

 Pros and Cons of the Sig P365 SAS